Umar ibn Ali

-Umar ibn Ali (عمر بن علي), was one of the children of Ali ibn Abi Talib who accompanied his brother, Husayn ibn Ali, to Karbala and was killed on the day of Ashura.
+Umar ibn Ali (عمر بن علي), was a son of Ali, the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam, and the fourth Rashidun caliph.
+He accompanied his brother, Husayn, to Karbala and was killed on the day of Ashura.
 There is a disagreement about whether his name was Umar or Amr al-Asghar (عمرو الأصغر).
-It is said that except for him, Ali had another son called Amr al-Akbar, whose mother was Umm Habib al-Sahba, and was not present in the event of Karbala.
+It is said that except for him, Ali had another son called Amr al-Akbar, whose mother was Umm Habib al-Sahba, and was not present in the Battle of Karbala.
+Umar ibn Ali and his brothers Abbas, Abdullah, Uthman, Muhammad al-Asghar and Ja'far accompanied Husayn in his journey from Mecca to Kufa and were martyred at the Battle of Karbala.
+Their graves are in the mausoleum of the collective grave of the martyrs of Karbala in the Imam Husayn Shrine, a profoundly holy site in Shia Islam.

 Lineage

 Some Sunni sources have mentioned Amr as Amr al-Akbar whose tekonym was Abu al-Qasim or Abu Hafs.
 Some historical source reported the name of his mother as Al-Sahba (Umm Habib), daughter of Rabi'a al-Taghlibi.
 Some others have mentioned her name as Layla bt.
 Mas'ud al-Darami.
 The Sunni scholar al-Fakhr al-Razi mentioned that Umar was the youngest child of Imam Ali.